wendigo/wendigo/trino-extensions.md

 ## Background

 The existing [Trino client](https://trino.io/docs/current/develop/client-protocol.html) protocol is over 10 years old and served different purpose upon its inception than the use cases that we want to support today.
-These new requirements that we want to address include:
+These new requirements include:

-- Ability to retrieve data in parallel for faster result retrieval,
+- Ability to retrieve the result set, out-of-order, in parallel,
-- Support for other than JSON encoding formats (both row and column-oriented),
+- Support for more space and CPU-efficient encoding formats (row and column-oriented),
-- Moving data encoding from coordinator to workers.
+- Reducing the load on the coordinator during result set generation.

-To address these challenges, we are going to introduce series of changes to the existing protocol v1 called <u>spooled protocol extension</u>, which do not change the structure and flow of the existing protocol but extend its semantics in a backward-compatible fashion.
+To address aforementioned requirements, we are going to introduce an extension to the existing protocol called <u>spooled protocol</u>, which extend its semantics in a backward-compatible fashion.

 ## Existing client protocol